 How do I register for Workcover?

-Registering for WorkCover is as simple as completing an online form (paper application forms are still available).
+Registering for WorkCover is as simple as completing an online form (paper application forms may still be available).
 Before completing your application form, you will need to have the following business information handy:

 - Number of employees, physical location of work, activities undertaken, materials and equipment used, etc.